microbus-io/fabric/docs/general/mission-statement.md

 ### Performance

-Benchmarks indicate `Microbus` is able to process upward of 60,000 req/sec on a single 10-core CPU.
+Benchmarks indicate `Microbus` is capable of processing upward of 94,500 req/sec on a 10-core MacBook Pro M1 CPU, connected to a messaging bus on localhost.

 ### Reliability